bvcsource/sxweb/library/Zend/README.md

 RELEASE INFORMATION
 ===================

-Zend Framework 1.12.14dev Release.
+Zend Framework 1.12.16 Release.
-Released on MMM DD, YYYY.
+Released on Sep 15, 2015.

-IMPORTANT FIXES FOR 1.12.14
+IMPORTANT FIXES FOR 1.12.16
 ---------------------------

-This release contains a security fix:
+This release contains security fixes:

-- **ZF2015-06**: `ZendXml` runs a heuristic detection for XML Entity Expansion and XML eXternal Entity vectors when under php-fpm, due to issues with threading in libxml preventing using that library's built-in mechanisms for disabling them.
-However, the heuristic was determined to be faulty when multibyte encodings are used for the XML.
-This release contains a patch to ensure that the heuristic will work with multibyte encodings.

-  If you use Zend Framework components that utilize DOMDocument or SimpleXML (which includes `Zend\XmlRpc`, `Zend\Soap`, `Zend\Feed`, and several others), and deploy using php-fpm in production (or plan to), we recommend upgrading immediately.
+- **ZF2015-07**: A number of components, including `Zend_Cloud`,
+  `Zend_Search_Lucene`, and `Zend_Service_WindowsAzure` were creating directories with a liberal umask that could lead to local arbitrary code execution and/or local privilege escalation.
+This release contains a patch that ensures the directories are created using permissions of 0775 and files using 0664 (essentially umask 0002).

+- **ZF2015-08**: ZF2014-06 uncovered an issue in the sqlsrv adapter provided by the framework whereby null bytes were not filtered correctly when generating SQL.
+A reporter discovered the same vulnerability is present in our PDO implementation when used with pdo_dblib, and could potentially be applied to other PDO adapters.
+  This release contains a patch to properly escape null bytes used in SQL queries across all PDO adapters shipped with the framework.

 See http://framework.zend.com/changelog for full details.